Steyr TMP

 The Steyr TMP (Taktische Maschinenpistole/Tactical Machine Pistol) is a 9×19mm Parabellum caliber machine pistol manufactured by Steyr Mannlicher of Austria.
-The magazines come in 15-, 20-, or 30-round detachable box types.
+The magazines come in 15 or 30 round detachable box types.
 A suppressor can also be fitted.
+Though originally intended to be used without a shoulder stock, an optional fixed stock was made available later.

-In 2001, Steyr sold the design to Brügger & Thomet, who developed it into the Brügger & Thomet MP9.
+In 2001, Steyr sold the design to Brügger & Thomet, which developed it into the Brügger & Thomet MP9.

 SPP

 The Steyr SPP (Special Purpose Pistol) is a semi-automatic variant of the TMP.
 The TMP's barrel and barrel jacket lengths were increased slightly so there is a greater length of protruding jacket and barrel.
 The forward tactical pistol grip was also removed.
-It is large for a pistol and is constructed mainly from Polyamide 66.
+It is large for a pistol and is constructed mainly from Nylon 66.